madelineattableau/TC2019/LODS instructions.md

 ===

->[!hint] For your R-lution, lookup the function help [analyzeSentiment()](https://cran.r-project.org/web/packages/SentimentAnalysis/vignettes/SentimentAnalysis.html).
-Pythonistas should lookup the function help [polarity_scores()](https://medium.com/analytics-vidhya/simplifying-social-media-sentiment-analysis-using-vader-in-python-f9e6ec6fc52f)
+>[!hint] For your R solution, lookup the function help [analyzeSentiment()](https://cran.r-project.org/web/packages/SentimentAnalysis/vignettes/SentimentAnalysis.html).
+Python users should lookup the function help [polarity_scores()](https://medium.com/analytics-vidhya/simplifying-social-media-sentiment-analysis-using-vader-in-python-f9e6ec6fc52f)

 >[!alert] There will be more spoilers if you proceed!